puppetlabs/puppet-docs/source/pe/3.2/install_answer_file_reference.markdown

 `q_public_hostname`
 : **String** ---   A publicly accessible hostname where the console can be accessed if the host name resolves  to a private interface (e.g., Amazon EC2).
 This is set automatically by the installer on EC2 nodes, but can be set manually in environments with multiple hostnames.

+`q_backup_and_purge_old_database_directory`
+: **Y or N** --- Whether the installer should backup the existing database directory and then purge it, or leave it in place.
+If this is 'N' the installer will fail.
+Used when Puppet Enterprise was uninstalled without the -d option.

+`q_database_transfer`
+: **Y or N** --- Used when upgrading from PE 2.x to PE 3.x.
+Controls whether or not the existing data in PE 2.x's MySQL database should be converted and transferred to the newer PostgreSQL database.

 ### Database Support Answers